hubmapconsortium-graveyard/prov-vis/README.md

 ## Publish

-Make a release branch, and then just run:
+Make a release branch, and run:
 ```
+./test.sh
 ./publish.sh
 ```
 That will run the tests, bump the version, publish to NPM, and push to GitHub.